St John’s Gate

-The gate was built in 1504 as a grand entrance to the priory and although most of the buildings were destroyed when Henry VIII dissolved every monastery in the country between 1536 and 1540, the gate lived on.
+The gate was built in 1504 as a grand entrance to the priory and although most of the buildings were destroyed when Henry VIII dissolved every monastery in the country between 1536 and 1540, the gate survived.
 It had a varied afterlife, not least as a Latin-speaking coffee house run, without much success, by William Hogarth’s father during Queen Anne’s reign.
-Restored in the 19th century, it also housed the Old Jerusalem Tavern where writers and artists, including Charles Dickens, met.
-Inside is the small Museum of the Order of St John , which covers the history of the order (including rare examples of the knights’ armour), as well as the foundation of St John Ambulance, set up in the 19th century to promote first aid and revive the order’s ethos of caring for the sick.
+Restored in the 19th century, it also housed the Old Jerusalem Tavern, where writers and artists, including Charles Dickens, met.

-Try to time your visit with one of the comprehensive guided tours of the gate and the restored church.
-You’ll also be shown the sumptuous 1902 Chapter Hall and council chamber that are still used by the order to this day.
+Try to time your visit with one of the comprehensive guided tours of the gate and the priory church.
+You’ll also be shown upstairs to the sumptuous 1902 chapter hall and council chamber, which are still used by the order to this day.